 1. Sombrero Island, Tingloy, Batangas

-“Sombrero” means hat in Spanish, and the island got its name because of its unique shape.
+“Sombrero” means hat in Spanish, a name the island acquired due to its unique shape.
 The crystal-clear water around the island can be reached through a 15- to 20-minute boat ride from Anilao port.

 To get there, take a bus going to Batangas Grand Terminal.
 You may take buses from EDSA Kamias, Cubao, or Pasay.
 Bus fare is around P180.
 From the Grand Terminal, take a bus to Anilao for P35.